 Daylight savings time will be ending in early November, and coinciding with its end, the Street Smart program will begin another ad push and enforcement period.
 Because night falls quicker in winter, pedestrians can be harder to see for drivers.
 This can lead to devastating pedestrian accidents.

-Here is a list of 8 safety tips you can use to avoid hitting a pedestrian or being hit by a car while walking.
+Here is a list of 8 safety tips to help you avoid hitting a pedestrian or being hit by a car while walking.

 - Put down your phone!
 Did you know that 330,000 injuries occur in the United States every year due to texting while driving?
 It’s true, according to the National Safety Council.
 Texting while driving is a danger both to you and to pedestrians.
 The average driver takes his or her eyes away from the road for five seconds when using their cell phone.
 That’s enough time to cross a football field at 55 mph.
 Eyes on the road and hands on the wheel!